UK Visitor visas

-At a first glance applying for a visit visa is a simple process.
+At a first glance applying for a UK visitor visa is a simple process.
 However, it can be a headache because we all have different situations in life.

 We can save your time and sometimes even money because a visa fee is non-refundable, in case your application is rejected.

 Imperial & Legal services

 - Preparing and submitting visa applications, advising on the application process and required documents;

 - Providing support in extending visa, e.g. to receive private medical treatment;

 In 2015, the UK Home Office has reduced the number of visitor visa routes to four.

 - Visit (standard): this consolidates 11 existing visitor routes including general and child visitors, as well as Chinese visitors entering with a tour group.

 - Marriage Visit (to hold their marriage or civil partnership in the UK).
 Please refer to the Family visas section for more details.